Discrete defect plasticity and implications for dissipation

 Plastic deformation in a variety of amorphous solids occurs via discrete regions of atomic rearrangement called shear transformation zones (STZs), \cite{Argon79, sp77} and the representation of STZs in terms of transforming \cite{Eshelby57,Eshelby59} inclusions was pioneered by \cite{Bulatov94}.

-A transforming \cite{Eshelby57,Eshelby59} inclusion is an elliptical subvolume of a uniform linear elastic solid undergoes a stress-free transformation, i.e. if the transforming inclusion had been removed from the matrix, it would have undergone a uniform strain with zero stress.
+A transforming \cite{Eshelby57,Eshelby59} inclusion is an ellipsoidal sub-volume of a uniform linear elastic solid undergoes a stress-free transformation, i.e. if the transforming inclusion had been removed from the matrix, it would have undergone a uniform strain with zero stress.
 Since the inclusion was not free to deform, it and the surrounding matrix are stressed.
-For an elliptical inclusion, the strain and stress fields inside the inclusion associated with the constrained transformation are also uniform.
+For an ellipsoidal inclusion, the strain and stress fields inside the inclusion associated with the constrained transformation are also uniform.
 Due to the displacement field associated with the transformation there is a displacement jump across the inclusion/matrix interface.
 In general, the transformation reduces the stress level inside the inclusion and induces a stress concentration outside the inclusion.

 Transforming \cite{Eshelby57,Eshelby59} inclusions are used to model a wide variety of phenomena in addition to STZs including, for example, phase transformations and internal stress states in heterogeneous materials.
 For discrete STZ plasticity, the location and size of an STZ is fixed, and the transformation strain evolves.
+Also, for discrete STZ plasticity, the stress field outside the inclusion varies as $1/r^2$ (2D) or $1/r^3$ (3D) which gives a much more rapid stress decay than the $1/r$ variation for dislocations.
 Other applications, for example the modeling of some phase transformations, may involve \cite{Eshelby57,Eshelby59} inclusions with a size that varies with time and with either a fixed or evolving transformation strain.
 Although the focus here is on shear transformations, the general results regarding dissipation rate apply to fixed-size \cite{Eshelby57,Eshelby59} inclusions with general transformation strains.